velvetkevorkian/enterprise/design_enterprise_report:_telling_stories.md

 How can we communicate complex ideas and information?
 As we've established, stories are the key.

->Brands start with a great idea that tells a good story.
+> Brands start with a great idea that tells a good story.
 Everybody understands a story — stories cross borders, and they connect generations, class and cultures.
 Stories are created for their audience and this is what makes them powerful.
 The story — or narrative — behind a brand is its backbone.

 > Brands often struggle with trying to be all things to all people.
 One simple story will help focus the aims of the brand or the brand project and create a single goal.
 Stories help create simplicity out of complexity by defining a single route through a maze of possibilities, and it is the designer who must translate the story into the visual element and execution.
 (Davis, pp76)

-###Benchmarking

-###Applications
-How
+As we've seen before, stories are key to communication.
+For many brands, the way stories are told is tightly managed so as to reinforce the main narrative.
+During my internship in summer 2013, the client I worked with was a major UK telecoms company, who run regular tone-of-voice workshops for all employees.
+This ensures a single consistent narrative for all the company's communications, regardless of which employee wrote a particular piece or what department they work for.

+This consistency extends across any visual design elements too, of course.
+For most people this is probably what they think of when "branding" is mentioned: the look and feel of a product or service.

+###Application
+We've established what a brand is, why we would want one and how they can be communicated.
+How can we apply that to my own personal and professional brand?
+First we'll have a look at my current brand identity, such as it is, and then try and put into practice some of the lessons we've learned.

+####Benchmarking
+First we need to assess how effective my current presence is.
+_______

+##Conclusion